Advance Your Research: Databases for Graduate Students (Webinar)

 This workshop will help students recognize the potential pitfalls and perks of their social media use.
 Topics covered: Developing professional social media content – What’s appropriate, what’s TMI, and how to clean up your online image; Professional outlets for personal expression – send the right message!; Using social media to your advantage by promoting your personality and creativity to a wider online network; Expanding your professional network through such outlets as Facebook, Twitter, LinkedIn or blogging; Making a good impression 24/7 – know your privacy settings, limitations, and what comes up when you’re searched.

-What You Really Need to Know about PubMed
+Systematic Reviews: 5 Things You Need to Know

 12 -- Zotero Basics, 10-11:15 a.m.